-Bug Number Description DLPX-79177 The mapping Algorithm was failing in some cases(such as delimited files and BigInt Column) with error Mapping output value exceeding maximum value length of 0 characters.
+Bug Number Description DLPX-78366 This release adds the new API endpoints to get execution component logs.
+DLPX-78472 This release adds the total job time to the Masking job reports.
+DLPX-78755 The issue with the failure of async export (if data is huge) with the OOM(Requested array size exceeds VM limit)error message is now fixed.
+DLPX-78948 Previously, the edit user dialog was not opening for non-admin users if SSO is enabled.
+This issue is now resolved.
+DLPX-79152 Extended algorithm enclosure handling was throwing an NPE when there are too few fields in a delimited file.
 This issue is now fixed.
+DLPX-79177 The mapping Algorithm was failing in some cases(such as delimited files and BigInt Column) with error Mapping output value exceeding maximum value length of 0 characters.
+This issue is now fixed.
 DLPX-79567 Previously drop index was failing if an index with the same name existed on the masked columns across multiple tables for MSSQL databases.
 This issue is now fixed.
-DLPX-79627 The issue with the failure of the Masking SQL Server when special characters(such as] [or ') are used in the table column is now fixed.
+DLPX-79627 The issue with the failure of the Masking SQL Server when special characters(such as ] [ or ') are used in the table column is now fixed.
 DLPX-79632 The issue with the failure of the Masking Oracle DB when special characters are used in the table or column name is now fixed.
 DLPX-79803 The issue with the failure of the Masking with MSSQL database if table name contains '[' is now fixed.
 DLPX-79804 The issue with the failure of the Masking with MSSQL database if table name contains '\' is now fixed.

-3.2.17.1 Log4j updates
+3.2.18.1 Log4j updates

 Based on detailed testing and analysis, all the currently supported products are not susceptible to known log4j vulnerabilities.
-Please refer to TB095 Technical Bulletin12 for more information.
+Please refer to TB095 Technical Bulletin for more information.
 All instances of log4j in currently supported Delphix products are updated to log4j 2.17.1 as of this release.

 Delphix keeps you updated on the latest developments and keeps releasing hotfixes, procedures, and workarounds for such critical vulnerabilities.
 For more information on how Delphix supports our product and customers in such cases, see Delphix Product Security.
-13